90hunter/90HunterStE/_pages/councillor-info.md

 All councillors will be voting on the zoning amendment for the 17-storey proposal at the General Committee meeting.
 It's important to contact _all councillors_, not just those in Ashburnham Ward, as well as the Mayor to express your thoughts.

+You can use the email template found [in this Google Doc](https://docs.google.com/document/d/1xsXjBbkU7JL8gcXfIBaDVGNvIgtQcpuMWMDv1aZTNPU/edit?usp=sharing), or write your own!

 ### Mayor Jeff Leal
 Phone: 705-742-7777 ext.
 1870#<br>
 Email: [mayor@peterborough.ca](mailto:mayor@peterborough.ca)